Truebill Review 2021: Is it Legit?

 Truebill will categorize your expenses so you can see how you’re spending your money.
 This is a great way to keep track of where your money is going.
 A lot of other financial apps, like Mint, do this as well.

 4. Truebill can help lower your bills.

-Where Truebill really shines, in comparison to other financial apps, is their ability to help lower your bills.
+Where Truebill really shines, in comparison to other financial apps, is their ability to help lower your monthly bills.
 They actually contact your various service providers, like cell phone, cable, electricity, etc. And, then they negotiate the lowest rate possible on your behalf.
 They even claim to get you refunds for any internet outages!
 How cool is that?